JudeDylan/judedylan.github.io/content/Wonderwall.md

   - Multi-Instrumental
 ---

-A cover of this classic from Oasis.
+This was a joint project - a cover of the Oasis classic.

 Track was recorded and edited by me, as well as the instruments, and the amazing Josh is on vocals.